reactjs/react.dev/beta/src/content/reference/react/StrictMode.md

   }, [roomId]);
 ```

 Now that your Effect "cleans up" after itself and destroys the outdated connections, the leak is solved.
-However, notice that the problem did not become immediately visible until you've added more features (the select box).
+However, notice that the problem did not become visible until you've added more features (the select box).

 **In the original example, the bug wasn't obvious.
 Now let's wrap the original (buggy) code in `<StrictMode>`:**